Transforming a paper CRF into a Castor CDMS study structure

-This section will demonstrate how you can build Castor study structure from a paper case report form.
+This section will demonstrate how you can build Castor CDMS study structure from a paper case form.

 This example CRF page captures Demographics data:

-The Structure tab allows you to outline the different forms, i.e. sections that contain related data.
+The Study structure tab allows you to outline the different forms, i.e. sections that contain related data.

-Phases in Castor normally represent study visits.
-In the example below, one phase ‘Baseline Visit’ is created.
-A step is a form within this phase (visit) that groups one or more related questions (fields).
+Visits in Castor are used to represent planned study visits.
+In the example below, one Visit ‘Baseline Visit’ is created.
+A Form is a form within this Visit that groups one or more related questions (fields).
 In our example, the baseline visit contains groups of questions related to ‘Demographics’, ‘Informed consent’, ‘Inclusion criteria’ and ‘Exclusion criteria’.
-The relevant steps are thus created in the Baseline visit phase:
+The relevant Forms are thus created in the Baseline visit Visit:

 Looking at the CRF example in the beginning of this article, we see a tabular representation of Medical history.
 This section contains information about all relevant medical conditions of a subject.
 One patient can have several relevant medical conditions and another patient can have none.
-Such instances that can occur 0-N times for each participant require a Report form in Castor.
-With such repetitive instances, it is often convenient to choose the Repeated Measure type of report, as this can be displayed in a tabular format (see below).
+Such instances that can occur 0-N times for each participant require a Repeating Data form in Castor.
+With such repetitive instances, it is often convenient to choose the Repeated Measure type of Repeating Data structure, as this can be displayed in a tabular format (see below).

 Below you will see how the Medical history repeated measure looks like in the eCRF for one participant.
 Using the ‘Add measurement’ button, any number of conditions can be added.
 In the example below, a patient has only one medical condition: